 Those who follow this blog know how much I love rock, boulders, stones, and pebbles.
 For nearly twenty years, I have resided on a half-acre in the foothills of of the Blue Ridge, USA.

 Back in 2001, I only had one option when shopping for a home.
 I knew where I wanted to buy, but had no options.
 The house I bought was a badly neglected, twenty-eight YO fixer-upper.
 The gardens were non-existent, yet I had to relinquish my farmhouse rental in thirty days.
-This blog has recorded my ongoing projects, mosty DIY, requiring all of my coping and problem-solving skills.
+This blog has recorded my ongoing projects, mostly DIY, requiring all of my coping and problem-solving skills.

 As mentioned afore, this property is sloped on one end creating many challenges and solutions for erosion control.
 Over and over.
 Two steps forward, one step back…for nearly two decades.